puppetlabs/puppetlabs-docker_platform/README.md

 #####`image_tag`

 Installs image tags.
 Equivalent to running `docker pull -t="precise" ubuntu`.

 ####Define: docker::run

 Parameters are optional, except where noted.

+#####`before_stop`

+Provide a command to run whenever the service running the container recieves a stop command.
+Valid options: a string containing a shell command.
+Default: false.

 #####`command`